jotavare/42-piscine/README.md

 </p>

 ## ABOUT
-This repository contains code developed at 42 Piscine, from 19/09/2022 to 13/10/2022.
+This repository contains code developed at **42 Piscine**, from **19/09/2022** to **13/10/2022**.

-The 42 Piscine is an intensive one-month program that exposes participants to the school's teaching methods, including peer-to-peer learning, group work, peer-evaluation, and project-based learning.
+The **42 Piscine** is an intensive one-month program that exposes participants to the school's teaching methods, including peer-to-peer learning, group work, peer-evaluation, and project-based learning.
 Participants dive headfirst into the work methods of 42 students for 26 days, engaging in intensive learning and dedicating a month to mastering programming skills.

-If you are looking for code related to the 42 Common Core, <a href="https://github.com/jotavare/42-common-core">click here</a>.
+If you are looking for code related to the **42 Common Core**, <a href="https://github.com/jotavare/42-common-core">click here</a>.

 ## BADGE
 <p align="center">